Hover over images for detail:Porcelain-berry in early autumn

 A Pulaski axe was used here

-12 foot root of porcelain-berry vine with root crown at Kate’s shoulder
+12-foot root of porcelain-berry vine with root crown at Kate’s shoulder

 Zig-zag porcelain-berry vines in winter

-Older porcelain-berry vines can be identified in mid winter by the straw colored zigzag vine with curly tendrils at the nodes.
+Older porcelain-berry vines can be identified in mid-winter by the straw-colored zigzag vine with curly tendrils at the nodes.

-PB Vines in April along Rt.
+Porcelain-berry Vines in April along Rt.
 25A in Brookville, NY

-Porcelain-berry vines are deciduous, since they drop their leaves in late fall.
-They can be easily spotted alongside high trafficked roads.
+Porcelain-berry vines are deciduous since they drop their leaves in late fall.
+They can be easily spotted alongside high-trafficked roads.